 Proposals are expected to clearly address the fundamental contributions to formal methods and the respective field(s) and should (if appropriate) include a plan for developing a proof of concept in the field along with a detailed evaluation plan that discusses the scope of applicability, trade-offs, and limitations.
 This discussion should be in a separate section in the Project Description titled "Contributions to Formal Methods and the Field."
-All proposals are expected to contain a detailed collaboration plan, included as a Supplementary Document, that clearly highlights and justifies the complementary expertise of the Pls in the designated areas and describes the mechanisms for continuous bi-directional collaboration.
+Track I proposals must contain a detailed collaboration plan, included as a Supplementary Document, that clearly highlights and justifies the complementary expertise of the PIs in the designated areas and describes the mechanisms for continuous bi-directional collaboration.